Ways to invest in crypto

 Because the industry is still young and volatile, prioritizing risk management over upside may save emotional and financial stress.

-Given the ups and downs, its important to invest an amount you can afford to lose.
+Given the ups and downs, only invest an amount you can afford to lose.
 This could help you avoid catastrophic financial consequences in the event investments go south.